wolfpaulus/LumenVox_TTS_Extra/README.md

 This image serves as a base for a Java Webservice implementation providing LumenVox based Speech Synthesis.
 It contains many voices, the web, native libs, lame MP3 encoder, the LumenVox Core, Client, and LicenseServer.

-The license code needs to be provided as an environent variable at container launch like this:
+The license code needs to be provided as an enviroment variable at container launch like this:

 >sudo docker run -d --name lvox -e LV_LIC={12345} -p80:80 lvox